Hugh Murray-Aynsley: Political career

 He was a member of the Canterbury Provincial Council for the Town of Lyttelton electorate from 6 February 1864 to 7 May 1866.
 He was a member of the Canterbury Executive Council from 22 July 1862 to 13 November 1863 under Robert Wilkin, and for a few days until his resignation under Thomas Cass.
 He was Deputy Superintendent from 31 May 1869 to August 1872 and stood in for William Rolleston in 1869 who was in Wellington attending Parliament.

 He represented the Lyttelton electorate in the House of Representatives from 1875 to 1879, when he was defeated by Harry Allwright, the Mayor of Lyttelton.

 Note that some sources, for example Wilson (1985) and Scholefield (1950), list him under the surname Aynsley.

 Death and legacy

 Murray-Aynsley died on 22 February 1917 at his residence at 38 Holly Road, St Albans, Christchurch.
 He was buried at Woolston Cemetery.

 A variety of geographic features commemorate Murray-Aynsley.
 A spur of the Port Hills above the old homestead is known as Murray Aynsley Hill.
-Two roads on the true right of the Heathcote River, initially known as River Road, were renamed.
+Two roads on the true right of the Ōpāwaho / Heathcote River, initially known as River Road, were renamed.
 While Murray-Aynsley was still alive, the road from Opawa Bridge to Rapaki Track was renamed Aynsley Terrace; the homestead was located at the Rapaki Track end of this road.
 The next section of road upstream from here was renamed to Riverlaw Terrace in the following year some months after Murray-Aynsley's death.
 Harold Street in Sydenham was on land that belonged to Murray-Aynsley; it was initially known as Aynsleys Alley No 4, and then Aynsley Street.